 - Arrange the chocolate dipped strawberries on the top of the cream, removing the tops if necessary.

-- If liked, chop the remaining strawberries into fairly small pieces and sprinkle around the whole strawberries.
+- I chopped the remaining strawberries into fairly small pieces and sprinkled them around the whole strawberries.

 Serve sliced, ensuring each portion has a chocolate strawberry.

 This Strawberry Topped Chocolate Heart Pavlova is at its best eaten on the day assembled.
-The pavlova can be made the day before and left to cool, overnight in the oven.
-The strawberries can be prepared 4 hours ahead and left in a cool place.
+Although the pavlova can be made the day before and left to cool, overnight in the oven.
+The strawberries can be prepared 4 hours ahead and left in a cool place or placed in the fridge.
 Likewise the cream can be prepared at the same time as the strawberries and left in the fridge, it may need a quick whisk to bring it back to the consistency required.